We provide courses and workshops on various problems of scientific computing that we develop based on the needs of our users.

 - A series of programming related hands-on trainings.

-- Two day Introduction to Machine Learning with Python
+- Three day Introduction to Machine Learning with Python

 Many of the course topics, we develop together with our users, as they fulfill an immediate need of a research group or project.